This blog was updated on July 25th, 2023.

 HIMSS keeps track of the services given, the number of students experiencing homelessness or in foster care, and certain health and academic documents.

 Evidence of Compliance

-In a state compliance monitoring visit, districts need proof they are doing everything they can to locate students experiencing homelessness and communicate with them.
-Districts must provide documentation that they are providing supports related to the educational stability for students in foster care.
+In a state compliance monitoring visit, districts need proof that they are doing everything they can to locate and communicate with students experiencing homelessness.
+Districts must provide documentation that they are providing support related to the educational stability for students in foster care.

 There are hundreds of legally compliant translated forms, including:

 - A student residency questionnaire